smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

       }
     }
   ```
-  The `ext-commits` defined connector settings.
+  Note the options set for `ext-commits` which define the Airbyte connector settings.
   While the `config` varies from connector to connector, the remaining fields are SDL specific.
   The `streamName` selects the stream, exactly one.
   If multiple streams should be collected, multiple dataObjects need to be defined.